Meka1610/School_District_Analysis/README.md

  ![district summary chart](https://user-images.githubusercontent.com/111043588/189600961-92525fdd-9cf9-469e-9fe2-a84a5dc0cb41.PNG)

 Thomas High School was the only school affected.
-The remaining fourteen schools were unfathered simple because their data was never altered.
+The remaining fourteen schools were unchanged simple because their data was never altered.
 See diagrams below.
   -	Average Math Score decreased by 0.067412
   -	Average Reading Score increased by 0.047152
   -	Percentage Passed Math decreased by 0.086481